Install HA (active/active) on CloudBees CI on traditional platforms

 All replicas must point to the same $JENKINS_HOME location.

-For CloudBees CI on traditional platforms, you must use a NFS compatible shared file system.
+For CloudBees CI on traditional platforms, you must use a shared file system, such as NFS.

 To properly configure the NFS client on your controller instances, follow the instructions from the NFS Guide knowledge base article.